‘Hardworking, humble, prideful’: Pelham police officer, Alabaster resident Juan Gomez remembered - Shelby County Reporter

 A lasting legacy

-In 2015, Juan and his wife Katie celebrated the promotion of Cheatwood to Pelham’s Police Captain by giving him a gift bag of goodies.
+In 2015, Juan and his wife Katie celebrated the promotion of Cheatwood to Pelham’s police captain by giving him a gift bag of goodies.

 At that time, Cheatwood didn’t realize that gift bag would come full circle with Juan’s life.

 “I know there was a card in there and maybe a snack or something, and this stone was in there,” Cheatwood said, holding up the green stone with a scripture from Isaiah 40:31.
 “It has been on my desk since that day.
-Every time I saw this stone, it reminded me of Juan and just the small amount of time it took to encourage me of God’s word and to be reminded that God is with me always.”
+Every time I saw this stone, it reminded me of Juan and just the small amount of time it took to encourage me of God’s Word and to be reminded that God is with me always.”

 The verse reads: “But those who trust in the Lord will find new strength.
 They will soar high on wings like Eagles.
 They will run and not grow weary.
 They will walk and not faint.”